Overstable vs Understable

 Overstable Scepter and Understable Mamba Disc

 The flight of a disc is one of the most important factors we consider when buying a disc.
 The feel of the disc in our hand would be a close second.
-But, how the disc actually flies for us tops the list of factors.
-One of the most important aspects of the flight of a disc is its stability.
+The color and stamp of a disc is very important for some, and down the list of priorities for the rest.
+How a disc actually flies for us tops the list of factors.
+A very important aspect of the flight of a disc is its stability.
+Let’s look at overstable vs understable, and learn the difference.

 Disc Stability